Vyral/will-cook/_posts/2022-07-28-the-truth-behind-our-slowing-market.md

 tags:
 excerpt: Why our real estate market has slowed down throughout the year.
 enclosure:
-pullquote: The longer you wait to sell, the harder it will be.
+pullquote: 'The longer you wait to sell, the harder it will be. '
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false